 Between 2009 and 2011, he co-hosted, wrote and co-produced a show, “Hidden City,” on WNBC-TV’s New York Nonstop, which focused on historic “secrets” in New York City.

 He also was a multimedia editor at the New York Daily News, where he helped oversee the America edition of the homepage.
 He was a managing editor at amNewYork and an assistant city editor at Newsday.

 While at amNewYork, he engineered a years-long, award-winning public-interest journalism project, the popular “Endangered NYC” series, on the preservation of historic buildings and places in the face of constant development pressures.

 While an undergraduate at Columbia University, where he majored in history, Pujol started his journalism career as a newsroom assistant at The New York Times, and later worked at other newspapers in roles including bureau chief, copy editor and news editor.

 Pujol lectures frequently at universities and panels on journalism and digital innovation, and is an adjunct professor of journalism at Montclair State University.

 He maintains an Instagram account and Tumblr that are focused on historic signage and other roadside Americana.
 His photography has been featured at a group exhibit at the Museum of Neon Art in Los Angeles.

 Pujol, just for fun, earned a license to serve as a NYC tour guide — he achieved “gold star” status — to test his knowledge of New York City history.
-Friends and colleagues alike know to hit him up if they want to explore the layers of New York’s neighborhoods and historic districts.
+Friends and colleagues alike know to hit him up if they want to learn about New York’s past — and how it’s relevant today.